A guide to implement the Shipping API

 POST /shipment/<shipment ID> or

-PUT /shipment/<shipment ID> responses, the Klarna Shipping Assistant will call
+PUT /shipment/<shipment ID> responses.
+In that case, the Klarna Shipping Assistant will call

-GET /shipment/<shipment ID> periodically after the purchase is complete.
+GET /shipment/<shipment ID> periodically after completing the purchase.
 The expected response format is the same as in the

 Alternatively, you can provide us with the tracking number and carrier information via the order management API.
 Just follow these instructions.